-The University shall remove invasive exotic plant species from natural vegetation associations and from landscaped areas.
-Priority shall be given to removing exotic species from those native vegetation associations indicated in Figures 13.1 and 13.3.
-Removal of exotic species shall be carried out in a manner that minimizes impacts to native vegetation associations.
-Where necessary, areas from which exotic plants have been removed shall be replanted with appropriate native plant species.
-Removal of exotic species from natural vegetation associations and from landscaped areas shall be carried out quarterly during the first year and yearly thereafter, unless monitoring activities indicate that more frequent removal is.
+Consistent with requirements of Chapter 24 of the Code, prior to development or redevelopment activities, the University shall remove all prohibited and controlled invasive plant species from natural vegetation all areas and from landscaped areas.
+Priority shall be given to removing exotic invasive species from those native vegetation associations indicated in Figures 13.1 and 13.3.
+Removal of exotic species shall be carried out in a manner that minimizes impacts to native vegetation areas.
+Where necessary, areas from which exotic invasive plants have been removed shall be replanted with appropriate native plant species.

+Removal of exotic invasive species from natural vegetation areas and from landscaped areas shall be carried out quarterly during the first year and yearly thereafter, unless monitoring activities indicate that more frequent removal is necessary.